 The second aspect to be considered is the existence of a potential net foreign-exchange burden due to the implementation of the Community Budget.
-So long as the process of convergence has not produced a true monetary union, represent a potential foreignpayments towards the Community Budget The Community Budget is implemented exchange burden on the Member States. through convertible accounts held by the Commission in Each Member State.
-Under the regulations in force, to avoid unnecessary exchange transactions, the Commission, to whose account are credited Member States!
-Own Resources payments, gives priority in drawing on this account to payments corresponding In accordance with its to its expenditures in the Member States concerned. requirements, the Community may then make transfers for the purpose of financing As a result there is a potential net foreignoperations outside that State. exchange burden on the Member States concerned, once its national currency has been paid outside its borders and can be the subject of conversion.
+So long as the process of convergence has not produced a true monetary union, payments towards the Community Budget represent a potential foreign-exchange burden on the Member States.
+The Community Budget is convertible the implemented through accounts held by Commission in Each Member State.
+Under the regulations in force, to avoid unnecessary exchange transactions. the Commission, to whose account are credited Member States' Own Resources payments, gives priority in drawing on this account to payments corresponding to its expenditures in the Member States concerned.
+In accordance with its requirements, the Community may then make transfers for the purpose of financing operations outside that State.
+As a result there is a potential net foreign-exchange burden on the Member States concerned, once its national currency has been paid outside its borders and can be the subject of conversion.
 Unless there is such a potential foreign-exchange burden, Member States should not be able to call in question the consequences of the Own Resources system.